don970/SuperSploit-Framework/README.md

 ---

+---

 ## 🗺️ Future Roadmap

-SuperSploit is continuously evolving.
-The following phases outline our path toward building an even more robust, scalable platform:
+With the recent shift toward a dependency-free, plug-and-play reconnaissance engine, SuperSploit’s development is now heavily focused on expanding its native Python capabilities.
+The following phases outline our path forward:

-### Phase 1: Persistence & Workspace Isolation
+### Phase 1: Advanced Native Network Discovery
-* **Relational Database Migration:** Transitioning the flat JSON configurations to a lightweight, asynchronous SQLite backend to handle complex queries and larger target datasets.
-* **Multi-Tenant Workspaces:** Implementing secure, isolated workspaces to separate targets, environment variables, and activity logs across different engagements.
+* **Raw Socket Ping Sweeping:** Developing native ICMP and ARP sweepers using raw sockets to handle local subnet host discovery entirely within Python, fully replacing Nmap's `-sn` capabilities.
+* **Asynchronous Scanning Core:** Upgrading the threaded `port-scan` module to utilize Python's `asyncio` for non-blocking, hyper-fast concurrent network mapping and banner grabbing.

-### Phase 2: Execution Hardening
+### Phase 2: Pure-Python OSINT & Ecosystem Expansion
-* **Payload Sandboxing:** Integrating Linux namespaces and `seccomp` profiles to strictly limit the host-level permissions of running exploits, protecting the framework's host machine.
-* **Standardized Exploit API:** Extending the new recon ABC module architecture to the exploit engine, enforcing consistent `check()`, `run()`, and `cleanup()` interfaces across all attack payloads.
+* **Expanded `ReconModule` API:** Extending the Abstract Base Class to support standardized OSINT modules, credential scrapers, and directory fuzzers without relying on external GitHub clones.
+* **Threat Intelligence Integrations:** Building native, API-driven modules for passive reconnaissance using services like Shodan, Censys, and WHOIS databases directly into the SuperSploit database.

-### Phase 3: Intelligence & Automation
+### Phase 3: Automated Intelligence Correlation
-* **Automated Vulnerability Mapping:** Building a correlation engine that automatically cross-references discovered service versions from the target database against local CVE lists to suggest viable exploits.
+* **Service-to-Exploit Mapping:** Building a correlation engine that automatically parses the banners and open ports discovered by the native recon engine, cross-referencing them against local CVE lists to suggest viable framework exploits.
-* **Expanded HID Capabilities:** Enhancing the Bluetooth subsystem to support complex, multi-stage payloads and interactive feedback loops from compromised devices.
+* **Automated Attack Chains:** Allowing the framework to pipeline the output of a native discovery module directly into the execution engine for automated, zero-click testing environments.

-### Phase 4: Interface & Extensibility
+### Phase 4: Execution Hardening & Extensibility
-* **Dynamic Tab Completion:** Real-time auto-suggest and tab completion for active IPs, exploit paths, and CVE numbers directly within the prompt.
+* **Payload Sandboxing:** Integrating Linux namespaces and `seccomp` profiles to strictly limit the host-level permissions of running exploits, ensuring the framework's host machine remains protected during active engagements.
-* **RESTful API Wrapper:** Developing a headless API mode to allow SuperSploit to be orchestrated remotely or integrated into automated CI/CD security pipelines.
+* **RESTful API Wrapper:** Developing a headless API mode to allow the native recon and execution engines to be orchestrated remotely, making SuperSploit a viable backend for CI/CD security pipelines.

+---